 Meet the Core Linden Tree Team

 Developer of TLM programs, Anxiety Recovery Retreats and LAR Therapy

 Beth runs the Anxiety Recovery Retreat and Childhood Recovery Programs

-Jackie is in charge of the smooth running of all programs and our Recovery Retreats Host
+Jackie is a Recovery Specialist and is also in charge of the smooth running of all programs and our Recovery Retreats Host

 Retreats Program Manager